zroe1/find-unused-files-web-dev/README.md

 ## How it works
 The code searchs recursively through the directories main.py is placed in.
 If you are currently in a folder with a folder, that also contains several folders, the code will search all of them.

 The code only looks for files ending in '.jpg', '.jpeg', '.png', '.html', '.css', '.js', '.pdf', or 'ico'.
-It only reads and searchs for references to other files if the file ends in '.html', '.css', or '.js'.
-It also ignores git directories.
-This is because I designed this program for simple web-development (using only HTML, CSS, and JavaScript), but the code can be manually changed for other purposes.
+It only reads and searchs for references to other files if the file ends in '.html', '.css', or '.js' and ignores git directories.
+This is because I designed this program for simple web-development projects (using only HTML, CSS, and JavaScript), but the code can be manually changed for other purposes.